 After submitting the additional information, the board will review your submissions and approve your general contractor license.

 You need to be aware of multiple fees when applying to become a licensed contractor.

 When you submit your application, you need to submit a $50 application fee.

-When you register for the exam, you must submit a $75 exam fee for each part of the exam, totaling $150.
+When you register for the exam, you must submit a $75 examination fee for each part of the exam, totaling $150.

-Once you’re approved for a general contractor license, you submit a license fee.
-The fee varies from $334 to $663 depending on when you apply and if you are registering as a business entity, sole proprietor, or Responsible Managing Employee (RME).
+Once you're approved for a general contractor license, you must submit a license fee.
+The fee varies from $334 to $663 depending on when you apply and if you register as a business entity, sole proprietor, or Responsible Managing Employee (RME).